 The Department of Mathematics and Information Sciences educates business computer information systems designers and system analysts for careers in industry and government.

-Requirements for the Bachelor of Arts degree with a major in Information Technology include the following.
+The following requirements for the Bachelor of Arts degree with a major in Information Technology will be effective in Fall 2012.